 “This is when our dogs have the space to explore, sniff, and go in any direction they want,” Gianella says.
 “These decompression walks help reduce stress, lower heart rate, and keep them mentally stimulated.”

 Max and Neo Dog Gear Nylon Reflective Double Dog Leash

 This leash has no clear negative qualities

 This double-handled leash is a sturdy choice for everyday walks or for more rugged hikes.
 It has what is known as a traffic handle—a second padded handle about 18 inches from your dog.
 This makes it easy to get control of your pup quickly, like when you’re crossing the street or in a crowded place.
-The leash comes in seven colors two sizes: a standard 6-foot length and a shorter 4-foot option, which is good for training.
+The leash comes in seven colors and two sizes: a standard six-foot length and a shorter four-foot option, which is good for training.

 There’s an added D-ring near the top of the leash where you can attach a poop bag holder or other gadgets.
-Plus for every leash sold, Max and Neo donates an item to a rescue.
+Plus for every leash sold, Max and Neo donate items to animal rescues.